Our Patron is Rt Hon Theresa Villiers MP for Chipping Barnet.

 Her role as Minister included overseeing the transport needed to support the hugely successful London 2012 Olympics and helping to secure the Government's major investment in our railways.
 Theresa was appointed to the Cabinet as Secretary of State for Northern Ireland in September 2012, a role she held until July 2016.
 She chaired two sets of cross party talks in Belfast delivering important new agreements resolving a political crisis which could have led to the collapse of Northern Ireland’s devolved institutions.

-We are pleased to announce that our Honorary Patron is David Longstaff.
+We are pleased to announce that our Honorary Patron is Councillor David Longstaff.

 Cllr.
 David Longstaff was Mayor of Barnet from 2016 to 2017.
 He close Dementia Club UK as one of his charities during his mayoral year.
 He succeeded in raising awareness about Dementia and the work Dementia Club UK does.
-We are pleased he accepted our invitation to be honorary patron for a year.
+We are pleased that he has accepted to be our Honorary Patron.